mischa-s/wiha/src/pages/frozen/index.md

 templateKey: frozen-page
 title: Frozen Fours
 description: >-
-  Frozen Fours is  is the fastest of the Wellington Ice Hockey leagues geared towards players with a minimum of 3 - 5 seasons of playing experience.
-Men and women play together in mixed teams – all games are strictly non-checking.
+  Frozen Fours is the fastest of the Wellington Ice Hockey leagues geared towards players with a minimum of 3 - 5 seasons of playing experience.
+Teams are mixed gender and all games are strictly non-checking.
 Games are played Sunday nights, the puck drops at 18:15 and 19:30.

   ### **Game format**